By Rick Steves

 What do rail passes cover in Greece?

-Buses: The route between Kiato (with a train station serving trains to/from Athens) and the port of Patras is the only bus line covered by passes (and won't likely be covered by the Attica Eurail Pass).
+Buses: The route between Kiato (with a train station serving trains to/from Athens) and the port of Patras is the only bus line covered by passes (and isn't covered by the Attica Ferry Eurail Pass).

 International ferries: Certain routes are either discounted or fully covered, depending on the specific pass (all described under key details below).